reacton-js/reacton/README.md

 This file is a slightly modified router from the last chapter.
 All components have an open [Shadow DOM](https://javascript.info/shadow-dom), since components with a closed Shadow DOM are not rendered.

-The MyContent component has a [:host](https://javascript.info/shadow-dom-style#host) selector to style the component element and checks for the existence of the requested page component:
+The MyContent component has a [:host](https://javascript.info/shadow-dom-style#host) selector to style the component element:

 ```js
 static template = `